Senate hopeful Hickenlooper apologizes for slave comment

 Anderson has endorsed Hickenlooper’s rival, former Colorado House Speaker Andrew Romanoff, in the Democratic primary for the U.S. Senate.

 Hickenlooper is the front-runner in the June 30 primary, but he has stumbled repeatedly recently.
-Earlier this month Hickenlooper struggled to give his definition of the term “Black Lives Matter,” saying it meant that “all lives matter” — a formulation rejected by many of the African American activists who coined the slogan.
+Earlier this month Hickenlooper struggled to give his definition of the term “Black Lives Matter,” saying it meant that “every life matters” — a formulation rejected by many of the African American activists who coined the slogan and one for which Hickenlooper later apologized.
 Then the state ethics commission found Hickenlooper violated the state’s voter-approved ethics law by accepting flights on private planes while governor.

 The winner of Colorado’s Democratic Senate primary will face Republican Sen. Cory Gardner, widely seen as the most vulnerable GOP senator this year.